J. Irwin and Xenia S. Miller Prize

 New York, New York

 AD—WO is an art and architecture practice founded by Jen Wood, a licensed architect in New York, and Emanuel Admassu, an assistant professor at Columbia University.
 The practice investigates the methods of spatial valuation undergirding the disciplines of architecture and urban design.
 AD—WO explores how these systems of measurement are entangled with discursive and material regimes of racialization, ecological degradation, and coloniality.
-The practice is committed to unsettling the conventions of architecture and aims to develop open and generous spatial practices while expirementing with tactics of opacity, occlusion, and abstraction, paying special attention to nonwestern concepts and sites.
+The practice is committed to unsettling the conventions of architecture and aims to develop open and generous spatial practices while experimenting with tactics of opacity, occlusion, and abstraction, paying special attention to nonwestern concepts and sites.

 Site: Former Irwin Block Building